Physically Interpretable World Models via Weakly Supervised Representation Learning: PIWM Architecture

 The primary goal of the autoencoder is to map a high-dimensional observation \(y\) to a low-dimensional interpretable latent state \(z^*\).
 This representation must be explicitly aligned with the true physical state \(x\).
 Per Section~\ref{sec:preliminaries}, we cannot access \(x\) or the analytical form of its supervisory distribution \(p(x)\).
 Instead, we are given access to a set of \(L\) state proxy samples, \(\Xi = \{\xi^{(l)}\}_{l=1}^L\), drawn from \(p(x)\).
 To leverage these proxy samples \(\Xi\) for training, we formulate a general {interpretability loss}, \(\mathcal{L}_{\text{interp}}\), which measures the discrepancy between a predicted physically interpretable state \(z_p^*\) and the sample set \(\Xi\).
 In our experiments, we primarily use a Mean Squared Error (MSE) formulation that penalizes the distance to the empirical mean of the samples:

 An alternative could be to use the Kullback-Leibler (KL) Divergence against a Gaussian fitted to the samples.
 This serves as the mechanism for enforcing physical grounding throughout our models.

-\looseness=-1 A central design question in learning representation \(z^*\) is how to manage two competing objectives: reconstructing high-dimensional observations versus aligning the latent space with low-dimensional physical states.
+\looseness=-1 A central challenge in learning representation \(z^*\) is managing two competing objectives: reconstructing high-dimensional observations versus aligning the latent space with low-dimensional physical states.
 We consider two approaches, previously highlighted in Fig.~\ref{fig:1}.
 The \emph{Intrinsic} approach attempts to achieve both objectives simultaneously with a single, end-to-end encoder.
 While potentially more efficient, this forces one network to both capture fine-grained visual details (for reconstruction) and ignore those same details to extract the underlying physical state --- a difficult learning task.
 In contrast, the \emph{Extrinsic} approach follows a two-stage process: a vision autoencoder first learns an intermediate representation focused on reconstruction, and then a second, physical encoder extracts the interpretable state from it.
 This modularity may stabilize training but risks information loss in the intermediate step.
 Given the fundamental trade-offs, we will systematically investigate both approaches.

 \looseness=-1 Orthogonal to this architectural choice, a second key design decision is the nature of the latent space \(Z^*\). \emph{Continuous spaces} can represent high-fidelity physical quantities but lack a built-in organizational prior, requiring explicit regularization for disentanglement.
 Conversely, \emph{discrete spaces} enforce regularity by design through their finite codebook but lose precision due to quantization error.
 Below, we detail the combinations of intrinsic/extrinsic and continuous/discrete approaches.
+Note that the individual components, namely VAE/VQ-VAE encoders, $\beta$-VAE regularization, and second-order dynamics, are standard building blocks; the novelty of PIWM lies in their systematic integration with distribution-based weak supervision and the resulting design-space analysis.